 Events about Psychology and the Mind in and Around London

 Very keen to deepen your knowledge of the human psyche?
 The capital also boasts a vibrant agenda of exhibitions and events.
 It pays to check the websites of the venues listed above as well as checking London’s guide to what’s on, Time Out.
-Or check Harley Therapy’s event page, where we do our best to keep you informed of great things to do with a psychotherapy focus.

 Enjoyed one of the above venues and want to share your experience?
 Or know of something to do with London psychotherapy venues we’ve missed?
 Comment below, we love hearing from you!